 About

-We fight pipelines and Big Corporations that threaten the land and water.
+We fight pipelines and big corporations that threaten the land and water.
+We build clean energy projects that benefit rural communities.

 The Bold Alliance is a network of “small and mighty” groups in rural states working to protect land and water.
 We fight fossil fuel projects, protect landowners against eminent domain abuse, and work for clean energy solutions while building an engaged base of citizens who care about the land, water, and climate change.